ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 ## References

 1. <a id="chen2020pixels">Chen, M., Radford, A., Child, R., Wu, J., Jun, H., Luan, D. and Sutskever, I.</a>, 2020, November.
 Generative pretraining from pixels.
 In International Conference on Machine Learning (pp. 1691-1703).
 PMLR.
+1. <a id="child2019sparse">Child, R., Gray, S., Radford, A. and Sutskever, I.</a>, 2019.
+Generating long sequences with sparse transformers. arXiv preprint arXiv:1904.10509.
+1. <a id="dosovitskiy2020vit">Dosovitskiy, A., Beyer, L., Kolesnikov, A., Weissenborn, D., Zhai, X., Unterthiner, T., Dehghani, M., Minderer, M., Heigold, G., Gelly, S. and Uszkoreit, J.</a>, 2020.
+An image is worth 16x16 words: Transformers for image recognition at scale. arXiv preprint arXiv:2010.11929.
 1. <a id="esser2021vqgan">Esser, P., Rombach, R. and Ommer, B.</a>, 2021.
 Taming transformers for high-resolution image synthesis.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 12873-12883).
 1. <a id="gu2018cnn">Gu, J., Wang, Z., Kuen, J., Ma, L., Shahroudy, A., Shuai, B., Liu, T., Wang, X., Wang, G., Cai, J. and Chen, T.</a>, 2018.
 Recent advances in convolutional neural networks.
 Pattern Recognition, 77, pp.354-377.
 1. <a id="mnih2014neural">Mnih, A. and Gregor, K.</a>, 2014, June.
 Neural variational inference and learning in belief networks.
 In International Conference on Machine Learning (pp. 1791-1799).
 PMLR.
 1. <a id="oord2017discrete">Oord, A.V.D., Vinyals, O. and Kavukcuoglu, K.</a>, 2017.
 Neural discrete representation learning. arXiv preprint arXiv:1711.00937.
+1. <a id="parmar2018transformer">Parmar, N., Vaswani, A., Uszkoreit, J., Kaiser, L., Shazeer, N., Ku, A. and Tran</a>, D., 2018, July.
+Image transformer.
+In International Conference on Machine Learning (pp. 4055-4064).
+PMLR.
 1. <a id="radford2021clip">Radford, A., Kim, J.W., Hallacy, C., Ramesh, A., Goh, G., Agarwal, S., Sastry, G., Askell, A., Mishkin, P., Clark, J. and Krueger, G.</a>, 2021.
 Learning transferable visual models from natural language supervision. *arXiv preprint arXiv:2103.00020*.
 1. <a id="salakhutdinov2009boltzmann">Salakhutdinov, R. and Hinton, G., 2009</a>, April.
 Deep boltzmann machines.
 In Artificial intelligence and statistics (pp. 448-455).
 PMLR.
+1. <a id="weissenborn2019video">Weissenborn, D., Täckström, O. and Uszkoreit, J.</a>, 2019.
+Scaling autoregressive video models. arXiv preprint arXiv:1906.02634.
 1. <a id="vaswani2017attention">Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A.N., Kaiser, Ł. and Polosukhin, I.</a>, 2017.
 Attention is all you need.
 In Advances in neural information processing systems (pp. 5998-6008).

 ## Footnotes